Checkr Trust API (1.0)

 Creates a new check resource.

-Required Fields The required attributes for a check resource vary depending on its intended use.
+The required attributes for a check resource vary depending on its intended use.
 Each check requires a minimum set of attributes.
 You can pass through the minimum set of PII or a profile_id to reference the profile’s PII.
 If both parameters are passed, the PII from the profile will take precedence.
 If the PII is insufficient for a check, a validation error will return a 401 Bad Request.
-Fields required to generate an Instant Criminal Check include:

 • first_name